 Strangely enough, much of the reason for the lack of ethnic diversity on American television in the Sixties may not have been a simple case of the networks fearing that they might offend white viewers, but of offending ethnic minorities as well.
 In 1951 CBS brought the radio show Amos 'n' Andy to television.
 It was significant as the first network television with an all African American cast.
 Unfortunately, the characters on Amos 'n' Andy were also stereotypes, which led to the show being denounced the NAACP and many other African Americans.
 In 1953 CBS cancelled the show, still doing well in the ratings, largely because of the controversy.
 Unfortunately, in the aftermath of the controversy over Amos 'n' Andy African Americans would nearly disappear from everything except appearances on variety shows.
 Only Eddie Anderson as Rochester on The Jack Benny Programme and Amanda Randolph as Louise on Make Room For Daddy remained.
 Rather than striving to create respectable roles for blacks on television shows, the American networks simply stopped featuring blacks in any roles until the early Sixties, perhaps for fear of another controversy such as that created by Amos 'n' Andy.

 Fortunately, as the Sixties passed American television would become more diverse.
 In 1965 I Spy debuted, the first show to feature an African American actor in a lead role.
 In 1967 The High Chaparral debuted.
-While it was not the first show to feature Hispanic actors in lead roles (both The Cisco Kid, with Duncan Renaldo as Pancho, and Rawhide with Robert Cabal as Jesús pre-date it), it was the first in some time.
+While it was not the first show to feature Hispanic actors in lead roles (The Cisco Kid, with Duncan Renaldo as Pancho, Zorro with Guy Williams as the title character, and Rawhide with Robert Cabal as Jesús pre-date it), it was the first in some time.
 In 1968 the ground breaking sitcom Julia debuted.
 It starred Diahann Carroll as nurse Julia Baker, a widow with a young son.
 In 1970 The Mary Tyler Moore Show debuted, featuring the first Jewish character (Rhoda) since Buddy Sorrell on The Dick Van Dyke Show.
 The Seventies would see far more ethnic diversity than the Sixties ever had, with shows that featured blacks, Hispanics, and Asians in lead roles.
 While many shows would still have casts composed almost entirely of European Americans, the Seventies were an improvement over the Sixties with regards to ethnic diversity on American television.